ilmartoo/LiDAR-based_anomaly_detector/anomaly_detection/README.md

 > This will decompress the documentation into the current folder.

-When decompressed, open `documentation.html` with your browser to access the docs.
+When decompressed, open `index.html` located in the doxygen folder with your preferred browser to access the docs.